pagkly/Zed/Investopedia3/What You Should Know About Scrips.md

 A scrip is better known as a substitute or alternative to legal tender.
 Holding a scrip entitles the bearer to receive something in return.
 Scrips come in many different forms, primarily as a form of credit, with the document acknowledging the debt.
 Scrips also represent a temporary document representing fractional shares resulting from a split or spin-off, or they may indicate currency issued by a private corporation such as frequent flier miles.

-Because they are used as [currency substitutes](https://www.investopedia.com/articles/forex/041515/countries-where-bitcoin-legal-illegal.asp), scrips can be useful in the study of money and monetary economy.
+Because they are used as [[currency substitutes]](https://www.investopedia.com/articles/forex/041515/countries-where-bitcoin-legal-illegal.asp), scrips can be useful in the study of money and monetary economy.

 ### Key Takeaways